CHOOSING QUALITY OF LIFE

 - Nutritional: malnutrition (poor diet) affects growth and development of the brain

-- Toxins: such intrauterine exposure to alcohol other drugs
+- Toxins: such as intrauterine (when a fetus is developing in the uterus) exposure to alcohol other drugs

 - Unexplained: unfortunately, this is the largest category as many times the exact causes of Intellectual Disability are not determined